-If the outboard motor hits any object in the water, follow the procedure below.
+If the outboard motor hits any object in the water, follow the procedure below;

-- 1) Stop the engine immediately. - Inspect the control system and all components for damage.
-Also, inspect the boat for damage. - Whether damage is found or not, return to the nearest harbor slowly and carefully. - Have a Yamaha dealer inspect the outboard motor before operating it again.
+- 1) Stop the engine immediately . - Inspect control system and all components for damage.
+Also, inspect the boat damage. - However damage is found or not found, go back to a nearest harbor slowly and carefully. - Have a Yamaha dealer inspection of the outboard motor, before operating it again.